josh-helpert/elder/docs/syntax.markdown

 ## Parentheses
 ------------------------------------------------------------------------------------------------------------

 Although we strive for tersness, parentheses are essential.
-They are a tool for a developer to specify information to the compiler but are not within the grammar.
+Parentheses are unique in that they are used within the syntax and grammar but they are not data.
+They are to be used to provide information to a developer, compiler, and structure data/code but they have no data representation themselves.
+This makes them very useful to be a zero cost way to represent grouping of information as they are a syntactical tool and then are erased before the data/code is evaluated and executed.

+Think of parentheses as a way to create a temporary group to provide information to the software (and human) reader.
+Parentheses group it's contents together but will often be dropped when the reader encounters them.

 Let's start with a simple example where we want to relate `x` and the sequence `a, b, c` you may expect something like this to work:
 ```